Get an overview of the VoIP industry, such as its major players, growth trends, and challenges. Gain insights to better understand the VoIP market.

 Voice over internet protocol, or VoIP, is a technology that was developed in 1995 as a means to help commercial users save on the costs of both long-distance and international phone calls.
 Thanks in large part to the increase of remote based businesses, the demand for VoIP service providers has been growing significantly in popularity in recent years.

-With ever increasing bandwidth speeds, and more people working online than ever before, a system that allows people to make phone calls using the internet instead of a traditional phone line means teams can work anywhere with an internet connection.
+With ever increasing bandwidth speeds, and more people working online than ever before, a system that allows people to make phone calls using the internet instead of a traditional phone line means teams can work anywhere and manage workloads from anywhere with an internet connection.
 This along with VoIP being less expensive than traditional business phones makes it the more fiscally responsible option for small, medium, and large enterprises.

 How Many Types of VoIP Are There?